the-joy-of-data/ml-tech-task-sonia-sreenjoy/README.md

 **Requirements for HuggingFace datasets**:
 - Dataset must have a text column (default: `text`)
 - Dataset must have a binary label column (default: `is_medical`)
-- Labels can be: bool, int (0/1), or strings ("medical"/"non-medical")
+- Labels SHOULD be: bool (only bool supported currently)

 **Authentication** (for private datasets):
 ```bash